CONSERVATION

 At Duli Beach Resort, we do everything in our power to protect these nests from poachers and animals.

 We have trained patrollers who walk the beach at night to locate newly laid nests.
 We also built dedicated hatcheries to give the eggs the highest level of safety.
 If you’d like to learn more about our conservation work, please take a look at the WAIF-project we carried out together with WWF in 2023–2024.
-The Sea Turtles of El Nido booklet we created together you can find here.
+The Sea Turtles of El Nido booklet we created with them, you can find here.

 The network is officially approved and supported by the Department of Environment and Natural Resources (DENR).
 And the Palawan Council for Sustainable Development (PCSD).